JayO-1/system-design-101/README.md

 The main _advantages_ of Map Reduce include:

 1. The ability to use arbritary code for the mapper and the reducer
 2. We perform the computation on the same node that holds the data.
-This minimises data movement!
+This minimises data movement
 3. Failed mappers/reducers are restarted independently, as the job manager can rerun the appropriate part of the pipeline
     * This even holds with network failures, as we can simply perform the sort/shuffle step again!
     * Since failure is dealt with by rerunning a given process, the mapper/reducer must be **idempotent**

-However, we generally do not use MapReduce in practice as it has many issues.
+##### Conclusion

+MapReduce is a powerful framework, however, it has many flaws which mean it often isn't the best tool for the job.

 #### Apache Spark